 Reducing Infant Mortality Rates Across the Country

-In 2014, a baby born in the United States was more than twice as likely to die in its first year of life than a baby born in the Czech Republic, Finland, Japan, Portugal or Sweden.
-These nations are joined by over 25 others who have lower infant mortality rates (IMR) than the United States.
-Significant racial inequities accompany these staggering figures, with non-Hispanic black babies twice as likely to die compared to white babies in their first year of life in the U.S. If these rates remained unchanged, over 23,000 babies would continue to die annually.
+In 2014, babies born in the United States were more than twice as likely to die in their first year of life than a baby born in the Czech Republic, Finland, Japan, Portugal or Sweden.
+In total, 23 nations have lower infant mortality rates (IMR) than the United States.
+Significant racial inequities accompany these staggering figures, with non-Hispanic black babies more than twice as likely to die compared to white babies in their first year of life in the U.S. If these rates remained unchanged, over 23,000 babies would continue to die annually.

 NICHQ addressed the challenge of infant mortality by leveraging a unique methodology that combined quality improvement (QI), innovation and collaborative learning.
 To effectively unite the 51-participating state and jurisdiction teams around a common goal, we used a collective impact framework where NICHQ served as the backbone organization alongside HRSA MCHB, providing resources and facilitating coordination.
 Three core methods—the Breakthrough Series, the Model for Improvement and Collaborative Innovation Networks—helped teams test change and collaborate around shared interests.

 Following an iterative process, six strategy areas were identified: safe sleep; smoking cessation; prevention of preterm and early term births; preconception and interconception care; risk-appropriate perinatal care; and social determinants of health.
 NICHQ recommended that each state focus on at least one but no more than three of the six areas.
 Along with providing technical QI assistance, NICHQ led communication efforts by developing an online community and shared data infrastructure.

 - A national decline of 5 percent in IMR (helping reduce what would have been an additional 1,775 infant deaths)